 - 1. NOTES the Petition PT01-04/24 received at its 23 April 2024 Ordinary Council Meeting; - 2.
 DOES NOT SUPPORT the closure of the footpath connection between Flanders Place and Mirrabooka Avenue, as shown in Attachment 1; - 3.
-REQUESTS Administration to replace the existing pine post and rail fence with Conservation Pine Rail fencing to assist in reducing any ongoing antisocial behaviour within the footpath connection; and - 4.
+REQUESTS Administration to undertake vegetation pruning around the footpath at the end of Flanders Place and replace the existing pine post and rail fence with Conservation Pine Rail fencing to assist in reducing any ongoing antisocial behaviour within the footpath connection; - 4.
+REQUESTS Administration to investigate the inclusion of the Flanders Place footpath location in the programme for the deployment of the City's CCTV technology; and - 5.
 ADVISES the petitioners of its decision.